-Whether you are young or just young at heart, we can treat you.
-Our Board Certified physicians are trained to work with children, and many have pediatric emergency medicine experience.
+Whether you are young or young at heart, we can treat you.
+Our Board Certified physicians are trained to care for your entire family.

 We accept most major insurance plans, including BlueCross BlueShield and Independent Health, and we are continuously working to expand our network.
 Urgent care co-pays and fees are substantially lower than those charged by hospital emergency rooms.
 We require a deposit for self-pay patients and those with high deductible plans.Learn More